canonical/lxd/doc/container-environment.md

 LXD containers have a minimal and ephemeral `/dev` based on a tmpfs filesystem.
 Since this is a tmpfs and not a devtmpfs, device nodes will only appear if manually created.

-The standard set of device nodes will be setup:
+The standard set of device nodes will be set up:

  - `/dev/console`
  - `/dev/fd`